Greek hero cult: Origins and nature of hero cult

-Greek hero-cults were distinct from the clan-based ancestor worship from which they developed, in that as the polis evolved, they became a civic rather than familial affair, and in many cases none of the worshipers traced their descent back to the hero any longer: no shrine to a hero can be traced unbroken from Mycenaean times.
-Whereas the ancestor was purely local, Lewis Farnell observed, the hero might be tended in more than one locality, and he deduced that hero-cult was more deeply influenced from the epic tradition, that "suggested many a name to forgotten graves", and provided even Dorians a connection to Mycenaean heroes, according to Coldstream.
-Coldstream believed that the popularity of epic poetry could explain the presence of votive offerings in Dorian regions, where an alien, immigrant population might otherwise be expected to show little reverence for their Mycenaean predecessors.
-Large Mycenaean tholos tombs that betokened a grander past, were often the site of hero-cults.
-Not all heroes were even known by names.
+Greek hero cults were distinct from the clan-based ancestor worship from which they developed.
+As the polis evolved, hero cults became civic rather than familial affairs, and in many cases none of the worshipers traced their descent back to the hero.
+While the ancestor was purely local, the hero might be tended to in more than one locality.
+According to Lewis Richard Farnell, "The hero cult was deeply influenced by the epic tradition which suggested many a name to forgotten graves".
+John Coldstream believed that the popularity of epic poetry could explain the presence of votive offerings in Dorian regions, where an alien, immigrant population might otherwise be expected to show little reverence for their Mycenaean predecessors.